 (To be completed by bidder)

 This is to certify that I

 (name of bidder / authorised representative)

 Who represents

 (state name of bidder)

 Am aware of the contents of the Central Supplier's Database with respect to the bidder's details and registration information, and that the said information is correct and up to date as on the date of submitting this bid.

 In addition, I am aware that incorrect or outdated information may be a cause for disqualification of this bid from the bidding process, and/or possible cancellation of the contract that may be awarded on the basis of this bid.

 Name of bidder

 Signature of bidder or authorised representative

+orginature of bluder of authorised representative

 Date